 A student called to active military service will, in general, be allowed a reasonable amount of time to complete course requirements missed during short-term absences.
 For absences extending through the end of the semester, grades of Incomplete may be assigned.
 When it is not possible for students to complete course assignments, students leaving during the designated drop/add period will have no course entries listed on the transcript.
 Following the drop/add period, the transcript will show an entry of withdrawn and W grades will be assigned.

-In the event of an approved withdrawal due to active military service, a refund of tuition and fees is provided according to the following schedule:
+In the event of an approved withdrawal due to active military service, a refund of tuition, technology fee, student service fee and residential fee is provided according to the following schedule:

 - During the first two weeks of the semester – 80%